DrYenyen/PPPwn-Setup-Guide-For-Raspberry-Pi/README.md

 **General**
 ![-](imgs/General2.JPG)
 **Set hostname**
- This will be what you type in as your SSH hostname
+ This will be what you type in as your SSH hostname (it will later be automatically changed to pppwn.local)
 **Set usename and password**
 Used to log into the pi :/
 Set them as anything you want just remember them for later